What To Do When You’re Stuck At A Company With Uninspiring, Vague Or Toxic Culture

 Author, NYU professor and positive psychology revolutionary Jonathan Haidt said that “love and work are to people what water and sunshine are to plants.”

-If we truly need both love and work to thrive, and you’ve been utterly submerged in the work half of the equation, how do you know when you know when it’s time to bring the love back?
+If we truly need both love and work to thrive, and you’ve been utterly submerged in the work half of the equation, how do you know when it’s time to bring the love back?

 It’s a matter of awareness and attention.